-If you have received SMS or Text messages like the ones below, which appear as if they were sent by the Bank of America, asking you to call a particular phone number or respond to them, please do not.
-Scammers are sending out fraudulent messages like the ones below to trick their potential victims into disclosing their Bank of America account information.
-Note: also check the comments below for new fraudulent messages posted by other online users.
+Bank of America or BoA customers, if you have received SMS text or email messages like the ones below, which appear as if they were sent by the Bank of America, asking you to call a particular phone number, visit a website, or respond to them, please do not.
+This is because the messages are phishing scams being sent by scammers or cybercriminals, to trick their potential victims into disclosing their Bank of America's account credentials, and their personal and financial information.

 Please continue reading below.

-Once scammers or cybercrimes have gotten the victims' Bank of America information, they will use it to steal their money and use their accounts to commit fraud.
-If you have received messages appearing as if they came from the Bank of America, asking you to call a number or respond to them with your personal or financial information, please do not follow the instructions in the messages and report them to the Bank of America.
+Once scammers or cybercrimes have gotten their potential victims' Bank of America information, they will use it to steal their money and use their accounts to commit fraud.
+Therefore, if you have received messages appearing as if they came from the Bank of America, asking you to call a number or respond to them with your personal or financial information, please do not follow the instructions in the messages and report them to the Bank of America.

-If you were tricked into following instructions in a fake BofA message, please contact the Bank of America.
+If you were tricked into following instructions in a fake Bank of America or BofA message, please contact the Bank of America for help.
+Let them know that you were ticked by cyber criminals into submitting your account information on a phishing website.

 or click here to use the "Contact us" page on their website.